RedisLabs/redislabs-docs/content/ri/release-notes/v.2.30.0.md

 This is the General Availability (GA) release of RedisInsight 2.30.

 ### Highlights
-Introducting support for [triggers and functions](_add link_) that bring application logic closer to your data and give Redis powerful features for event-driven data processing
+Introducing support for [triggers and functions](_add link_) that bring application logic closer to your data and give Redis powerful features for event-driven data processing

 ### Details